Precision predictions for exotic lepton production at the Large Hadron Collider

 We dedicate this section to an overview of the behaviour of the total cross sections for exotic lepton production at the LHC with $\sqrt{s} = 14$~TeV, as a function of the lepton mass.
 We study the production of a pair of electrically-charged VLLs, and we consider both the cases of an $SU(2)_L$ singlet and doublet of VLLs,

 Moreover, we also explore the production of a pair of singly-charged Type-III leptons that are mostly weak triplets,

 For the last process, we introduced the abusive notation $\Sigma^\pm \equiv E^\pm$ to make an explicit distinction between the VLLs appearing in the model of section~\ref{sec:vll_theory} (process~\eqref{eq:process_vll} and notation of table~\ref{tab:vll_massfields}), and those inherent to the Type-III seesaw model of section~\ref{sec:typeiii_theory} (process~\eqref{eq:process_typeiii} and notation of table~\ref{tab:typeiii_massfields}).
-We do not consider any other pair-production mechanism ({\it i.e.}\ the production of a pair of neutral or doubly-charged leptons, or of an associated pair of leptons of different charges), as cross section predictions are not expected to exhibit a fundamentally different behaviour due to the purely-electroweak nature of the processes involved.
+We do not consider any other pair-production mechanism ({\it i.e.}\ the production of a pair of neutral or doubly-charged leptons, or of an associated pair of leptons of different charges), as cross section predictions are not expected to exhibit a fundamentally different behaviour due to the purely electroweak nature of the processes involved.
+We indeed focus, in the following, on the impact of higher-order corrections that only depends on the quark/gluon nature of the initial state.
+Our analysis therefore equally applies to charged-current and neutral-current production processes, the only difference between the various channels being the normalisation of the (differential) rates.
 However, as our UFO model files are public and \mgamc\ is a general-purpose event generator, interested readers can study by themselves any other process, both at (N)LO and (N)LO+PS.